haggqvist459/recipe-website/README.md

 - [x] Button highlights - apply new utility (button-click) from index.css on buttons
 - [ ] add invalid: classes on form elements for CreateRecipe, Auth page, Profile page settings etc
 - [x] Refactor ButtonRow component - use Tailwind instead of JavaScript
-- [ ] Inspect sync of local and remote grocery lists
-- [ ] Add null checks to grocery list db actions for more precise toast messages
 - [x] Refactor all Modal usage to use the new Context

 - [ ] Ensure that grocery list ingredient aggregation can identify 'tomato', 'Tomatoes' and 'tomatoes' etc as the same ingredient.